Medical facts about Minamata disease

 As this wrong information about the disease being "infectious" was passed around, it provided fodder for hurtful discrimination that the patients then became subjected to.

-The truth is that Minamata disease is a condition triggered by methylmercury entering the body and is therefore by no means infectious.
+The truth is that Minamata disease is a condition triggered by methylmercury entering the body and is not a disease caused by the transmission of pathogens from one organism to another.

 Q